-- Life Income Fund (LIF) - Locked-In Retirement Income Fund (LRIF) - Prescribed Registered Retirement Income Fund (Prescribed RRIF) - Federal Restricted Life Income Fund (Restricted LIF)
+• Life Income Fund (LIF)

+- Locked-In Retirement Income Fund (LRIF) - Prescribed Registered Retirement Income Fund (Prescribed RRIF) - Federal Restricted Life Income Fund (Restricted LIF)

 A LIF, LRIF, Prescribed RRIF and Restricted LIF are similar to a RRIF.
 Each allows individuals to retain investment control over their funds, and a minimum annual payment is required from each account.
 Unlike a RRIF, locked-in registered plans have a maximum annual payment.
 The maximum annual payment does not apply to Prescribed RRIFs.
-There are general differences between these plans in that in some cases maximum annual payout formula calculations can differ.
+There are general differences between these plans in that in some cases maximum annual payout formula calculations can differ, and in Newfoundland & Labrador, funds have to be transferred to a life annuity at age 80.